Federal Parliament of Somalia: 11th Parliament (2022)

 Members of the 11th Federal Parliament of Somalia were sworn-in in Mogadishu on 14 April 2022.
 250 out of 275 members of the House of the People and 40 out of 54 members of the Senate took their oaths of office.

-Abdi Hashi Abdullahi was reelected as speaker of the Senate, and Ali Shacban Ibrahim and Abdullahi Ali Hirsi were elected as first and second deputy speakers on 26 April 2022.
-Sheikh Aden Mohamed Nur Madobe was elected as speaker of the House of the People on 27 April 2022, while Saadia Yasin Haji Samatar and Abdullahi Omar Abshirow were elected as first and second deputy speakers the next day.
+Abdi Hashi Abdullahi was reelected as Speaker of the Senate, and Ali Shacban Ibrahim and Abdullahi Ali Hirsi were elected as First and Second Deputy Speakers on 26 April 2022.
+Sheikh Aden Mohamed Nur Madobe was elected as Speaker of the House of the People on 27 April 2022, while Saadia Yasin Haji Samatar and Abdullahi Omar Abshirow were elected as First and Second Deputy Speakers the next day.

 Speaker of Parliament

 On 20 August 2012, former Somali National Army (SNA) General Muse Hassan Sheikh Sayid Abdulle was appointed Interim Speaker and Acting President.
 Voting for a new Speaker of Parliament was held on 28 August 2012, with former Minister of Transportation and Minister of Labor and Sports Mohamed Osman Jawari elected as Speaker.
-Jaylaani Nur Ikar and Mahad Abdalle Awad are serving as his First Deputy Speaker and Second Deputy Speaker, respectively.
+Jaylaani Nur Ikar and Mahad Abdalle Awad were serving as First Deputy Speaker and Second Deputy Speaker, respectively.

 Duties

 The Federal Parliament of Somalia constitutes the legislative branch of government, with the Federal Government of Somalia representing the executive division.

 The parliament elects the President, Speaker of Parliament and Deputy Speakers.
 It also has the authority to pass and veto laws.

-In addition, the national parliament is tasked with selecting the ultimate number and boundaries of the autonomous regional states (officially, Federal Member States) within the Federal Republic of Somalia.
+In addition, the parliament is tasked with selecting the ultimate number and boundaries of the autonomous regional states (officially, Federal Member States) within the Federal Republic of Somalia.

 On 2 April 2014, the parliamentary committee of interior and security announced that it would soon establish a committee to oversee the federalism process in Somalia's constituent provinces.

 Composition

-The Federal Parliament of Somalia is bicameral, consisting of an Upper House and a Lower House (House of the People).
+The Federal Parliament of Somalia is bicameral, consisting of an upper house (Senate) and a lower house (House of the People).
 It includes many professionals and university graduates.
 At least 30% of seats are legally reserved for women, a quota secured by Somali parliamentary consultant Hodan Ahmed and women political leaders.
 Ahmed had also helped form the Somali Women Parliamentary Association in 2009 in the preceding Transitional Federal Parliament.

 An official list of Members of the Federal Parliament was first published on 17 August 2012 by the Office of the Somali Parliament.

 Senate

-The Senate, or Upper house, was elected during Somali parliamentary election held on 2016 and it contains 54 senators.
+The Senate, or upper house, was elected during Somali parliamentary election held on 2016 and it contains 54 Senators.